colemickens/platform2-sommelier/crash-reporter/docs/collectors.md

 The anomaly detector runs one collector at a time, and waits for it to finish running fully before processing more syslog entries.

-The anomaly detector rescans `/var/log/messages` from the beginning at reboot (or restart).
-Thus the same anomaly may be reported more than once.

 As a special case, only the first instance of each kernel warning is collected during a session (from boot to shutdown or crash).
 A count of each warning is reported separately via a sparse UMA histogram.